What is district heating?

 HIUs enable a simpler and more successful transition of low to zero carbon technology.
 In addition to that, a central scheme such as HIUs will help reduce gas consumption and increase overall energy efficiency which translates to an overall reduction in CO₂ emissions.

-How can Treco help me?
+How can Treco help with district heating/heat networks?